BICENTENNIAL TRIBUTE

 P: Nothing serious - one hopes

-D: Boys, tsk! – how incendiary they get!
-Nothing fruitcake can’t fix - ay Byron?
+D: Boys, tsk! - how incendiary they get!
+Nothing that fruitcake can’t fix

 D: Calm!
 Saints preserve us - have I not enough catastrophe to be dealing with! (to Byron) - this is your new Headmaster

 B: HIM?
 Oh!
-I sense the same dire fate as attended Rome, Ill-fated Ida! (to D) – have him flayed, feathered, and sent downtown on a barge – that will appease my people – or you will soon stamp your doom
+I sense the same dire fate as attended Rome, Ill-fated Ida! (to D) - have him flayed, feathered, and sent downtown on a barge - that will appease my people - or this fine old school will be a conflagration of inflammation and disaster!

 D: Damn me if you will Byron!
 Pardon the florid jargon (pulls himself up).
 Although future generations of Drury’s may bear your name - your behaviour at this moment is intolerable

-B: Fruitcake on a plate, if you please - and a hefty slice for each of my comrades
+B: Fruitcake with all the best bits - cherries and the like - for me, if you please - and a hefty slice for each of my comrades

 B flies at P